Myanmar COVID-19 Emergency Assistance, Food distribution to families with chi...

 Students enthusiastically work in a computer course class.

 AAR Japan has been operating a vocational training school for the persons with disabilities since 2000.
-We offer training in sewing, hairdressing and beauty, and computers to people with physical disabilities due to childhood paralysis (polio) or accidents, etc. Since 2016, on average, more than 80% of our graduates have found employment.
-Since 2016, on average, more than 80% of our graduates have been employed.
+We offer training in sewing, hairdressing and beauty, and computers to people with physical disabilities due to childhood paralysis (polio) or accidents, etc. From 2016-2022, we have generally achieved employment for more than 80% of our graduates.
 In 2018, we published Japan's first "Guide to Employing People with Disabilities" (PDF) for companies, together with local organizations working to promote corporate social responsibility (CSR).
 We are also a member of a government subcommittee that discusses employment policies for people with disabilities.